wharton/django-base-theme/README.md

 2.) pip install django-bootstrap3

 3.)
-Run 'python manage.py collectstatic' to update your static files in your project directory.
+Run "python manage.py collectstatic" to update your static files in your project directory.

-You may need to add '--upgrade' to the end of the pip install to get the latest files.
+###### You may need to add '--upgrade' to the end of the pip install to get the latest files.

 #### Installation via Git Clone